Updated Sept. 21, 2020.

 Iceland began allowing international visitors from Europe's Schengen area on June 15, with the option of taking a COVID-19 test upon arrival or spending 14 days in quarantine.
 Restaurants, bars, gyms and night clubs have been allowed to reopen, and public gatherings of up to 200 people are permitted.

-After the Italian government quarantined the entire country beginning March 9, restrictions in the areas that were not as hard hit were loosened on May 18 with the reopening of a limited number of shops, businesses, museums and churches; social-distancing rules remain in place.
-On June 3, regional and international travel from the EU, the United Kingdom and the Schengen area began to be allowed, without the requirement of a 14-day quarantine upon arrival.
-But a ban on gatherings and the requirement to wear masks on public transportation remain in place.
-On July 8, the Venice Simplon-Orient-Express is scheduled to return to the railways.
+After loosening many of its restrictions on businesses and gatherings following a nearly four-month lockdown, the Italian government has reimposed a few restrictions in the face of rising cases.
+Nightclubs have been closed and mask wearing is now required even in outdoor areas.
+Beginning June 3, regional and international travel from the EU, the United Kingdom and the Schengen area began to be allowed, without the requirement of a 14-day quarantine upon arrival.
+But on Aug.
+12, at least three Italian regions introduced a 14-day quarantine requirement on residents returning from EU countries with rising cases, including Greece, Spain and Malta.
+Quarantine is still required for anyone else arriving in Italy from any non-European countries.
+A ban on gatherings and the requirement to wear masks on public transportation remain in place.
+On July 8, the Venice Simplon-Orient-Express returned to the railways.

 On June 15, the country began welcoming international visitors, conducting on-site health screenings at Sangster International Airport in Montego Bay.
 Jamaica's government had previously announced a five-point recovery plan that will stagger the reopening of its attractions.
 Every hotel is required to designate a "COVID-19 safety point person" who conducts spot checks.
 Restaurants are open at 70 percent capacity, and gatherings of up to 10 people are permitted.

-Prime Minister Shinzo Abe lifted the country's state of emergency on May 25, though residents have been advised to avoid nonessential travel in and out of the country's hardest-hit prefectures, including Tokyo, through June 18.
-Remaining domestic-travel restrictions are expected to lift at that time.
+Japan currently is refusing entry to non-Japanese people who have been to any of more than 100 countries across the world within the past 14 days, including the United States, Canada, Australia, New Zealand, Singapore, Malaysia, Indonesia, Thailand, Vietnam, the Philippines, South Korea, China and most European countries (including the United Kingdom), except under special circumstances.
+All restrictions on travel between prefectures were lifted on June 19.
+However, increasing infection numbers have prompted the Okinawa and Aichi prefectures to declare states of emergency again until Aug.
+29 and 24, respectively.
 Since mid-May, attractions and businesses have begun to reopen, with Tokyo now moving to the final stage, allowing entertainment and recreation venues to reopen, and permitting public events of up to 1,000 people.
-On June 3, the Osaka Convention & Tourism Bureau released its "Guidelines for MICE Event Organizers for Infectious Disease Control," providing a detailed checklist for planners of meetings and corporate events, for before, during and after the event.
-These measures include "Collaborative preparation with venues and associate companies," "Prevent close-contact settings" (complete with layout charts) and more.
+On June 3, the Osaka Convention & Tourism Bureau released its "Guidelines for MICE Event Organizers for Infectious Disease Control," providing a detailed checklist for planners of meetings for before, during and after the event.
+These measures include "collaborative preparation with venues and associate companies," "prevent close-contact settings" (complete with sample layout) and more.

 With a relatively low number of cases compared with other European destinations, the Netherlands on July 1 raised the limit on indoor gatherings to 100 people, and reopened gyms, casinos and contact sports.
 Public transport is also running, though riders are expected to wear face masks.
 On June 15, the country reopened its borders to tourists in 30 countries, including those in the EU and Schengen area and, along with the rest of the EU, reopened to 15 outside countries on July 1.
 The latest updates can be found here.

+As cases have risen throughout Europe, Norway has introduced requirements that travelers arriving from Britain, Austria, Greece and Ireland, as well as the city of Copenhagen must quarantine for 10 days.
 On May 7, the limit to group size was increased from a maximum of five to 20, as long as individuals remained at least three feet apart.
-Events of up to 50 participants are now allowed in public places.
-On June 15, events of up to 200 people are expected to start being allowed, as most businesses (including gyms, water parks and bars) will again be open.
+Events of up to 200 participants at a time are now allowed in public places, and most businesses (including gyms, water parks and bars) are again open.

 Since March 12, Scotland has remained under stringent lockdown, though First Minister Nicola Sturgeon is expected to announce on May 19 that the country would soon begin loosening restrictions on outdoor activities such as golf, fishing and tennis, as well as allowing outdoor garden and recycling centers to reopen.